pgoodwin/engineeringladders/Analyst.md

 ![Analyst 5](/charts/developer-5.png)

-* **Masters**: has very deep knowledge about the whole technology stack of the system
+* **Masters**: has very deep knowledge about the whole technology stack of the system and delivery processes
-* **Evolves**: evolves the architecture to support future requirements and defines its SLAs
+* **Evolves**: evolves the data analysis and information architecture to support future requirements and defines its SLAs
 * **Mentors**: mentors others to accelerate their career-growth and encourages them to participate
 * **Adjusts**: adjusts the team processes, listening to feedback and guiding the team through the changes
 * **Multiple Teams**: makes an impact not only on the whole team but also on other teams